Cabadbaran: Provincial Seat of Government

-After the Provincial Government of Agusan del Norte attain the reclassification of their land conducted by the Dept. of Agriculture (DA) in Barangay Sanghan, Cabadbaran City where the new Capitol building will be constructed, the land conversion by the Department of Agrarian Reform (DAR) will soon follow.
-It will feature a modern design, including an employees village at the back of the new building intended for the provincial employees.
+After the Provincial Government of Agusan del Norte attains the reclassification of their land conducted by the Department of Agriculture in Barangay Sanghan, Cabadbaran City where the new Capitol building will be constructed, land conversion by the Department of Agrarian Reform will soon follow.
+The new Capitol will feature a modern design, including an employees village at the back of the new building intended for the provincial employees.

 List of mayors

 The list of mayors that took office in Cabadbaran starting in 1896.